isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

 >[!CONTEXTUALHELP]
 >id="od_offer_priority"
 >title="About offer priority"
 >abstract="In this field, you can specify priority settings for the offer.
-This will help determine which offer to deliver if the user qualifies for more than one offer."
+Priority is a number used to rank offers that meet all constraints such as eligibility, dates, and capping."
 >additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 >[!CONTEXTUALHELP]